 I often get asked questions from students and aspiring stills photographers about how I got started in the world of unit stills photography and where I hope to take my career.
-I thought it might be a good idea to write up all my responses and pop them into a blog so that others can see them (and to save me writing it out each time I get an email!).
+I thought it might be a good idea to write up all my responses and pop them into a blog so that others can see them:

 I have read that unit stills photographers must be able to take criticism and rejection well, have you ever been in a position where someone told you they didn’t like your pictures?
 How did you deal with it professionally without being offended?